tunib-ai/oslo/docs/source/TUTORIALS/kernel_fusion.md

 ## 2. Memory efficient fusion
 How to use the memory efficient fusion?

-The memory efficient fusion is a kernel fusion mechanism that uses the AOT Autograd engine, a novel engine developed by the functorch team at PyTorch
+The memory efficient fusion is a kernel fusion mechanism that uses the AOT Autograd engine, a novel engine developed by the functorch team at PyTorch.
 The AOT Autograd fuses all fusible areas of the model and also optimizes the backward graph with a novel mechanism called [min-cut rematerialization](https://dev-discuss.pytorch.org/t/min-cut-optimal-recomputation-i-e-activation-checkpointing-with-aotautograd/467).
 Because the backward graph can be optimized, the memory efficient fusion shows a huge performance boost in training rather than inference.